govhack-science/govhack-science.github.io/_prizes/2016/vic/vic-how-can-city-of-melbourne-data-be-used-to-help-businesses-make-better-decisions?.md

 ·         Improve the way in which City of Melbourne collects information about business activity in the city.

 # Prize
-Award of cash to the value of $750
+Award of cash up to the value of $750

 # Eligibility Criteria
 Use  at least one  city of Melbourne dataset.